yutanoma/research-website-template/README.md

 ];
 ```

 To update your website, you can simply add objects to the array.
+The schemas are defined in the same files, and many fields are optional for flexibility.

 You can also change the order of the sections in `src/data/section-order.ts`, and if you want full customization you can just edit the React components in `src/components`.